rmj86/taylor-bundles/README.md

 ###### Mathematical specification of the bundle

-option       | Default Value | Description
+Option       | Default Value | Description
 -------------|---------------|------------
 curve        | None          | The generating curve for the bundle. degree       | 1             | The degree of the Taylor polynomials.